lillee93/Arch_Task/README.md

 ### Part B (Architecture Analysis)

 - **Evidence-only: no method-level refactoring details**
-  Part B is grounded in **dependency evidence computed from the codebase** (imports/packages, fan-in/out, LOC, cycles).
-It does **not** pull detailed code context via the Part A RAG retrieval.
+  Part B is grounded in dependency evidence computed from the codebase (imports/packages, fan-in/out, LOC, cycles).
+It does not pull detailed code context via the Part A RAG retrieval.
-  As a result, refactoring proposals are **structural and package-level**, not method-by-method transformations.
+  As a result, refactoring proposals are structural and package-level, not method-by-method transformations.

 - **Static dependency approximation**
   Import-based dependency graphs approximate architecture and may miss dynamic wiring.

 - **Refactoring recommendations are constrained by evidence granularity**
-  Because the EVIDENCE block focuses on packages/edges/files (not full AST or call graphs), recommendations prioritize breaking dependency edges and improving modular boundaries, rather than proposing exact method signatures or precise extraction steps at the method level.
+  Because the evidence block focuses on packages/edges/files (not full AST or call graphs), recommendations prioritize breaking dependency edges and improving modular boundaries, rather than proposing exact method signatures or precise extraction steps at the method level.
 ```